Is lululemon athletica a Buffett Stock?

 Buffett is famous for betting on a sure thing.
 For that reason, he likes to see companies with demonstrated earnings stability.

-Let's examine lululemon's earnings and free cash flow history:
+Let's examine Lululemon's earnings and free cash flow:

 2. Return on equity and debt

 Return on equity is a great metric for measuring both management's effectiveness and the strength of a company's competitive advantage or disadvantage -- a classic Buffett consideration.
 When considering return on equity, it's important to make sure a company doesn't have an enormous debt burden, because that will skew your calculations and make the company look much more efficient than it actually is.

 Since competitive strength is a comparison among peers, and various industries have different levels of profitability and require different levels of debt, it helps to use an industry context.

 Return on Equity (LTM)

 Source: Capital IQ, a division of Standard & Poor's.